Engineering

 EG 2421.
 Circuit Analysis I. 4 Semester Hours.

 This course familiarizes students with fundamental concepts of electricity and magnetism needed for circuit design and analyses; basic circuit elements and models; resistive circuits; circuit theorems; loop and nodal analysis of resistive networks; techniques of analysis of operational amplifiers; analysis of circuits with energy storage elements (capacitors and inductors); natural and step response of RL; RC; and RLC circuits.
-(Fall) Corequisite: MT2332 (either a prerequisite or a corequisite).
+(Fall) Corequisite: MT2332(either a prerequisite or a corequisite).
 Prerequisite: PY1404.

 EG 2423.
 Circuits & Systems.
 4 Semester Hours.

-An introduction to the fundamentals of electricity and magnetism needed for design and analyses of basic electric circuits; theory and applications of electrical circuits, devices, and systems; review of basic physics involving resistors, inductors, and capacitors; electrical units and measurements; analysis of dc circuits; analysis of the transient response to RL and RC switching circuits; introduction to ac circuit analysis; the frequency
+An introduction to the fundamentals of electricity and magnetism needed for design and analyses of basic electric circuits; theory and applications of electrical circuits, devices, and systems; review of basic physics involving resistors, inductors, and capacitors; electrical units and measurements; analysis of dc circuits; analysis of the transient response to RL and RC switching circuits; introduction to ac circuit analysis; the frequency response; diodes, rectifiers, and wave#shaping circuits; applications of operational amplifiers.(Fall; Spring) Prerequisites: MT2413.

 EG 3101.
-Eng.
-Design & Analysis Workshop I. 1 Semester Hour.
+Engineering Design & Analysis Workshop I. 1 Semester Hour.

 Students learn the foundation skills, concepts, structure, and application of engineering design by working individually and in teams on a variety of design related activities and projects.
 The course activities require students to identify opportunities, develop requirements, perform analysis/synthesis, generate multiple solutions, evaluate them against requirements, and make trade-offs by applying appropriate math, basic science or engineering, involve (iterative and creative) decision-making process for devising a system, component or a process to meet desired needs by considering technical constraints, risks, public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors (such as accessibility, aesthetics, codes, constructability, cost, ergonomics, extensibility, functionality, interoperability, legal considerations, maintainability, manufacturability, marketability, policy, regulations, schedule, standards/codes, sustainability, or usability), design thinking, design sprints, usability for product/process development.
-(Fall; Spring) Prerequisite: EG1303.
+(Fall) Prerequisite: EG1303.

 EG 3102.
-Eng.
-Design & Analysis Workshop II.
+Engineering Design & Analysis Workshop II.
 1 Semester Hour.

 Experiments illustrate the principles learned in the Digital Systems Design (EG 2382) class.
 The first part of this laboratory focuses on the design of sequential networks using 7400 series TTL and CMOS devices.
 This includes comparing the electric characteristics; drive capability, fan-in, and fan-out of TTL and CMOS devices; Tristate buffers, and Open-collector outputs.
 The second part of this laboratory emphasizes the more recent digital systems design techniques that use modern CAD tools that support Hardware Design Languages such as VHDL.
 Many laboratory experiments introduce students to various VHDL sequential and concurrent constructs.
 Students learn how to simulate, verify, and synthesize their designs using state-of-the-art CAD tools.
 Writing intensive course.
 (Spring) Prerequisite: EG2113; Corequisite: EG3212.